thoughtspot/thoughtspot.github.io/_end-user/search/zoom-into-a-chart.md

 ---
 You can zoom into your chart by selecting an area with your mouse.
 To zoom into a chart:

-1. While viewing your answer as a chart, click **Edit chart configuration** on the right.
+1. While viewing your answer as a chart, click **Edit chart style** on the right.

      ![]({{ site.baseurl }}/images/edit_chart_configuration_line_stacked.png "Edit chart configuration icon")